 On my way to Texas, I stopped in Tombstone, Arizona, home of the infamous OK Corral.
-No longer the dangerous, wild western town for which it’s so well known, it has become an off-the-beaten-path tourist
+No longer the dangerous, wild western town for which it’s so well known, it has become an off-the-beaten-path tourist trap stop.

 Downtown Tombstone, Arizona… seems a little quiet.

 I don’t even know where to start.
 Really, I don’t.
 That’s partly why this post is so late in coming.

 Many RVers know about Slab City, some like it, some don’t, but everyone said, ‘You have to experience it at least once.’